tjeastmond/hey-coffee/README.md

 - CoffeeScript installed globally (npm install -g coffee-script)

 You will of course need a webserver somewhere for Hey.coffee to post your generated website to.
 That host should allow you access to rsync.

+## Getting Started

+To setup a new blog, create an empty directory and run this command:

+	> hey --init

+This script will generate the base structure of your new blog:

+- Posts directory: Save your Markdown posts here.
+A sample is created by the init command
+- Pages directory: Save your pages here
+- hey-config.json: Open this file and configure it.
+More on this to follow
+- hey-cache.json: Hey.coffee uses this file to store your processed posts

+### hey-config.json

+So in this file we have some pretty basic parameters that need setting:

+- **siteTitle:** The name of your blog
+- **author:** Your name as it will appear in your rss feed
+- **description:** Your site's description as it will appear in your rss feed
+- **site:** Your site's URL.
+Should include 'http://' and have no trailing slash
+- **postsOnHomePage:** The number of posts on your home page
+- **server:** For the rsync: user@yoursite.com:/path/to/blog
+- **port:** The ssh port...22 is usually the safe bet

 ## Posts